Hoyant-Su/Multi-phase_LT_Benchmark/README.md

 The dataset, along with feature and label files with `.csv` and `.txt` suffixes, can be accessed at 👉 **[Dataset Repository]()**

 ## Data Preprocessing Pipeline
-We present a standardized data preprocessing workflow with executable scripts, comprising two core components:
+Here we present a standardized data preprocessing workflow with executable scripts, comprising two core components:

 ---
 ### 📦 Multi-phase Registration Protocol